 Since 2012, United Way British Columbia has worked in partnership with the Ministry of Health to strengthen and grow the capacity of the community-based senior serving (CBSS) sector, to address the dynamic and growing needs of an aging population.
 At the heart of this work has been the Better at Home initiative, now in over 260 communities across BC, focused on supporting seniors to remain at home and stay connected to their communities.
-Responsive investments have also included the Higher Needs Demonstration Projects (Therapeutic Activation Programs for Seniors [TAPS], Social Prescribing [SPP], and Family and Friend Caregiver [FFCS] Programs), Navigation and Peer Support Programs, and the rapid mobilization of the Safe Seniors, Strong Communities funding during the COVID-19 pandemic.
-As needs have evolved, and our funding has responded, key learnings have been gathered, documented, contemplated, and applied to ensure investments are meaningful at local, regional, and provincial levels.
+Responsive investments have also included the Higher Needs Demonstration Projects (Therapeutic Activation Programs for Seniors [TAPS], Social Prescribing [SPP], and Family and Friend Caregiver [FFCS] Programs), Navigation and Peer Support Programs [NPS], and the rapid mobilization of the Safe Seniors, Strong Communities [SSSC] funding during the COVID-19 pandemic.
+As needs have evolved, and our funding has responded, key learnings have been collected, documented, analyzed, and applied to ensure investments are meaningful at local, regional, and provincial levels.
 Through extensive consultation, three key messages have continued to emerge from stakeholders:

 - 1. Use the social determinants of health as a framework to enhance/increase seniors' access to community-based services that supports aging in place, at home, in the community; - 2.
 Increase the capacity of the CBSS sector; and - 3.
-Strengthen collaboration within communities, the CBSS sector and with municipalities and the health system
+Strengthen collaboration within communities, the CBSS sector and with local government and the health system.

 In 2023-24, a historic \$70M investment from the Government of BC provides United Way BC the opportunity to engage the CBSS sector to update and implement a new Healthy Aging Program and Service Model, in ways that are supported by community-based collaborative networks.
-This model will include updated approaches to existing models (Better, Better at Home; TAPS; FFCS), increased supports for communities (supporting funding access, data, information and referral, learning and quality assurance, supporting local community collaborative networks, volunteer management and health systems change expertise, , etc.), and access to specific funding enhancements to address growing needs and/or test innovations.
+This model will include updated approaches to existing models (Better, Better at Home; TAPS; FFCS), increased supports for communities (supporting funding access, data, information and referral, learning and quality assurance, supporting local community collaborative networks, volunteer management and health systems change expertise, etc.), and access to specific funding enhancements to address growing needs and/or test innovations.

 In Fall 2023, United Way BC hosted consultation sessions across BC inviting feedback on the new service delivery design and model.
-Participants saw the new model as a positive step forward, while also offering recommended strategies to shape implementation of the four identified enhanced funding opportunities:
+Participants saw the new model as a positive step forward, while also offering recommended strategies to shape implementation of the three identified enhanced funding opportunities.
+As a result, in spring 2024, United Way BC offered the following Enhancement Grants:

-- Volunteer Coordination & Supports - Aging in Motion (AIM): Transportation Supports & Innovations - Social Meals - Enhanced Light Housekeeping (Better at Home programs only)
+- Volunteer Coordination & Supports

+- Aging in Motion: Transportation Supports & Innovations

+- Social Meals